Penneo/sdk-net/docs/webhooks.md

 # Webhook Subscriptions
-You can setup webhook subscriptions to get notified when certain happens happen in Penneo Sign.
+You can setup webhook subscriptions to get notified when certain events happen in Penneo Sign.
 You can use https://webhook.site to create a target url to test your webhook subscriptions.